wyixin/edx-platform/docs/en_us/course_authors/source/organizing_course.rst

 Components that Contain Other Components
 ******************************************

 You can configure your course content so that components contain other components.
 One example of when you would need to do this is for A/B tests.
-See `Setting Up A/B Tests` for more information.
+See :ref:`Setting Up A/B Tests` for more information.

 The component that contains other components is referred to as the parent; the contained components are referred to as children.